 The last layer is an inch thick base layer of firm foam.
 This firm foam boosts the bed’s durability.
 Like all our other mattresses, our AS5 hybrid is also backed by a 20-year warranty covering sagging greater than 0.75 inches.

-Our AS5 hybrid also comes with a risk-free 100-night sleep trial.
-If the mattress doesn’t suit your sleep needs, we arrange its pick-up from your home and issue you a full refund.
-We either donate the mattress to a local charity or responsibly recycle it.
+Our AS5 Hybrid also comes with a risk-free 100-night sleep trial.
+If the mattress doesn’t suit your sleep needs after 30 nights, we’ll help you find an organization to donate the bed to and issue you a full refund.
 The AS5 hybrid is available in six standard sizes.

 - Soft conforming comfort layer with a bouncy base layer